Serbo-Croatian: Views of Croatian linguists

-A prevailing view among Croatian linguists is that there has never been a Serbo-Croatian language, but two different standard languages that overlapped sometime in the course of history.
-However, Croatian linguist Snježana Kordić has been leading an academic discussion on this issue in the Croatian journal Književna republika from 2001 to 2010.
-In the discussion, she shows that linguistic criteria such as mutual intelligibility, the huge overlap in the linguistic system, and the same dialect basis of the standard language are evidence that Croatian, Serbian, Bosnian and Montenegrin are four national variants of the pluricentric Serbo-Croatian language.
-In 2010, Croatian writer Igor Mandić described the debate as "the longest, the most serious and most acrid (...) in 21st-century Croatian culture".
-Inspired by that discussion, a monograph on language and nationalism has been published.
+A prevailing view among Croatian linguists is that there has never been a Serbo-Croatian language, but rather two different standard languages that overlapped sometime in the course of history.
+However, Croatian linguist Snježana Kordić led an academic discussion on this issue in the Croatian journal Književna republika from 2001 to 2010.
+The editor of that magazine says: "I encouraged prominent Croatian linguists to respond to her.
+However, after a while it became obvious to everyone that Kordić was superior in the discussions".
+In the discussion, she shows that linguistic criteria such as mutual intelligibility, the huge overlap in the linguistic system, and the same dialect basis of the standard language are evidence that Croatian, Serbian, Bosnian, and Montenegrin are four national variants of the pluricentric Serbo-Croatian language.
+In 2010, Croatian writer Igor Mandić described the debate as "the longest, most thorough, and most incisive polemic [...] in 21st-century Croatian culture".
+Inspired by that discussion, a monograph on language and nationalism was published in 2010.

 Some Croatian linguists, like Kordić, continue to argue that Serbo-Croatian is a single language.
-They argue that the Serbo-Croatian standard varieties—Bosnian, Croatian, Montenegrin, and Serbian—are completely mutually intelligible.
+They argue that the Serbo-Croatian standard varieties (Bosnian, Croatian, Montenegrin, and Serbian) are completely mutually intelligible.
 In addition, Gaj's Latin and Serbian Cyrillic alphabets perfectly match each other due to the work of Ljudevit Gaj and Vuk Karadžić.
 Linguists supporting this perspective often cite the Swadesh list of 100 basic vocabulary items, which are identical across all four Serbo-Croatian varieties.
 According to Swadesh's criteria, an 81% overlap is sufficient to classify varieties as a single language.
 Furthermore, the standard varieties are typologically and structurally nearly identical in terms of grammar, including morphology and syntax.
 Serbo-Croatian was standardized in the mid-19th century, and subsequent efforts to dissolve its linguistic unity are seen by some scholars as politically motivated.
 According to phonology, morphology, and syntax, these standard varieties are considered part of the single language as they are all based on the Štokavian dialect.